-This number decreases by one hour for each BI course taken as a 3 hour course.
-Six of these 12 hours must be from the area of humanities (i.e. Biblical studies, fine arts, foreign language, literature, etc.).
+ELECTIVES Hours This number decreases by one hour for each BI 12 course taken as a 3 hour course.
+Six of these 12 hours must be from the areas of humanities (i.e. biblical studies, fine arts, foreign language, literature, etc.) Total Hours 12 degree requirements to 63 hours.